tkidol/tkidol.github.io/about.md

 permalink: /about/
 ---

 Grad Student at NCSU.
-Career technology sales exec.
+Career Technology Account Exec.

 ### Interest in Stats and Data Science